mattering-press/Hear-Here-Spatial-Practices/essays/catherine_hahn.md

 **NIRMAL PUWAR:** This is an ongoing conversation—an ongoing process of mobilisation.
 All the different administrative facets of the Cathedral are involved in various ways, including the Friends of the Cathedral, who give generously.
 They are continually thinking about the Cathedral’s relationship to the city.
 The events and engagement teams are doing this as well.

+.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/podcasts/POD06_Boulder.jpg left caption="The baptismal font in Coventry Cathedral" alt="The baptismal font in Coventry Cathedral"

 Now, I'd wondered if we could just go back to the stone, the font, what became the font, the rock from outside of Bethlehem that became the font.
 You mentioned the personal connection and the fact that people could touch it, the tactility of it, because when it was carved out of the stone, people actually asked to have pieces of it.
 People wrote from all over the place, asking for pieces of that stone, and I have met some people who have those pieces, who value those pieces of rock.

-.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/podcasts/POD06_Boulder.jpg right caption="The baptismal font in Coventry Cathedral" alt="The baptismal font in Coventry Cathedral"

 I think it was last year we did an event here, part of the Pod's _Outside(R) Zine festival_, and we had an event alongside the stone; we called it _Rocking It_, in a double sense, you know, with a bit of humour.
 People came together, and we had students, we read words from Palestine alongside a geologist who could provide the so-called facts, but at the same time was very aware of the geopolitics of the situation.
 Stuart, who was the geologist, actually had students, some of his PhD students, who have gone on to live in, go back to Palestine and Gaza, and he was trying to help one student, Mohammed, to leave the region during the war.